 This post is sponsored by Rit.
 All opinions expressed are my own.
 Thanks for supporting the brands that keep The Crafted Life making!

-Guys I am so excited about this project because I’ve finally come up with a costume to match my pink hair!
-And to think it only took me three years!
 Between my book launch and moving this year, I’ve spent a lot of time around color and paint swatches, so naturally I decided to dress like one for Halloween.
-If you’re looking to add a little craft and a lot of color into your costume this year, then this paint swatch DIY is for you!
+If you’re looking to add a little craft and a lot of color into your costume this year, then this DIY paint swatch Halloween costume is for you!
 Here’s how:

 – Rit All-Purpose dye in variety of colors